22 minute read time

 To segment your customers into specific groups, you have to know your audience.
 The more information you can collect about your customer base, the stronger your segments will be.

 You can segment your list in many different ways, but you have to decide what will work best for you, based on the data you have about your subscribers.

 Here’s a quick list of possible segments that you can break your list into:

 With ESPs like Campaign Monitor, segmentation is easy.
 You can create and name different segments and attach specific rules to each group.

 For example, imagine you want to create a segment called Managers in NY, and you want this segment to include anyone in your list with a title of manager or assistant manager that lives in NY.
 With a few simple clicks, you can have this segment created and ready to go.

 You can start segmenting your list with these instructions.

 How can you make sure your email campaigns land in an inbox and don’t get trapped in a spam filter?
-It’s a good question, and one that’s not often discussed.

 Here are four tips to make sure your email lands in an inbox:

 It might seem like a lot to consider, but, if you follow the best practices in this guide, you’ll be well on your way to successful sending.